tylerjcw/KeyChord/README.md

         Description: "Sends `"Typing in WordPad`"" }, )

-myKeyChord.RemindKeys := False ; When True (default): displays a window with a list of the current KeyChord's mappings and any "perent" keys used to get there (if a Sub-KeyChord).
+; When True (default): displays a window with a list of the current KeyChord's ; mappings and any "parent" keys used to get there (if a Sub-KeyChord). myKeyChord.RemindKeys := False

 ^#k::myKeyChord.Execute()
 ```